joddle/SD_homeless_project/README.md

 ## Downtown San Diego Homelessness Project

 ### The Research Question
-###### The primary research question we want to answer is whether the homeless are near bus stops at a statistically significant level, and this research can be extended to other types of reference points (like other public landmarks such as police stations and homeless shelters).
+###### We want to determine whether there is a statistically significant correlation between the spatial distribution of the homeless population and different types of reference points.
+For example, can we determine if the homeless population are near bus stops, police stations, parks, or homeless shelters?
+The first type of reference point we checked were MTS bus stops in the downtown San Diego area.

 ###### In order to answer this question, I used the homelessness data set created and released by the San Diego Regional Data Library.
 The raw data was downloaded from https://www.sandiegodata.org/2019/09/downtown-homeless-data-released/ and has been posted under the SD_homeless_project/sandiegodata.org-dowtown_homeless-8/ directory.